canvasxyz/teekit/BUILDER.md

 ## TDX Image Build Instructions

+This document covers how to build the @teekit VM image, and set up a builder machine that you can use for development or customizing the VM image for your own purposes.

+### Requirements

+- A GCP or Azure account

+### Setup

-Set up a build machine with --enable-nested-virtualization so we have KVM acceleration enabled in the machine.
+First, set up a build machine with --enable-nested-virtualization so we have KVM acceleration enabled in the machine.

 ```
 # For GCP: